Allium/WithoutHeadOrFoot/_posts/2016-08-12-Roots-of-Paradigm-3.md

 For instance,
 Buddhism taught that true insight into the nature of life and the mind required the release of all attachment to material and mental constructs associated with the ego.
 Capra again:

-> The Buddhist holds that the idea of a separate, individual self is an illusion, just another form of maya &ndash; an intellectual concept that has no reality.
+> The Buddhist holds that the idea of a separate, individual self is an illusion, an intellectual concept that has no reality (maya).
 To cling to this idea of a separate self leads to the same pain and suffering (duhkha) as the adherence to any other fixed category of thought.

 The goal of reaching towards a deeper reality beyond phenomena, through transendence of the self, resonated with the surviving adherents of Taoism.
-Through new techniques of meditation, through the illustrations of new stories which introduced new perspectives and interpretations, Buddhism touched the old current of monism.
-The Buddhist concept of dharma was translated into Taoism's Tao, nirvana (freedom from worldly ills) was translated into wu wei.
+Through new techniques of meditation, through the illustrations of new stories which introduced new perspectives and interpretations, Buddhism touched upon dormant currents of monism.
+The Buddhist concept of dharma was translated into Taoism's Tao, nirvana (freedom from worldly ills) was translated into wu wei, and so on.

 Buddhist teachings gained popularity even in the strongholds of Confucian elites in southern China, whose scholarship and refinement could be tested and expanded by new texts and materials.
 The Confucian dedication to popular education was reawakened, and new forms of morality and compassion introduced by Buddhists found Confucian parallells.